eepsmedia/plugins/panzer/README.md

 * the number of serial numbers you get (`nSerials`)
 * the number of times this process is repeated.

+Press **go** to get a sample of serial numbers.

 The result is a hierarchical CODAP table.
 The actual serial numbers (`serial`) are at the lower level of the hierarchy.

 ## Estimating the number of tanks: creating measures

-Your goal is to estimate the true number of tanks based solely on the values of `serial`.
+Your goal is to estimate the true number of tanks using only the values of `serial`.

 To do that, create a new attribute at the _upper_ level of the hierarchy.
 You get one for free as an example, called `doubleMedian`.
 Its formula (unsurprisingly) is `2 * median(serial)`.